 Peter was a member of Bucerius’ very first class of the exchange program “International and Comparative Business Law” (2002).

 He holds degrees from the University of Illinois at Urbana-Champaign (B.S. and J.D.) and Northwestern University (M.S.).
-In addition, he serves on the board of the Intellectual Property Law Association of Chicago and is active with Hamburg Committee of Chicago Sister Cities International.
+In addition, he serves as an officer of the Intellectual Property Law Association of Chicago and is active with Hamburg Committee of Chicago Sister Cities International.